nus-cs2103-AY2324S2/ip/docs/README.md

 ### Deleting a todo, deadline or event: `delete task`
 Deletes the specified task from the program.
+You can use the `list task` command to find the specific task to delete.

 Format: `delete task <number>`

 Example: